Thing > MedicalEntity > MedicalRiskFactor

 Stable angina is a medical condition that affects the

-<span itemprop="associatedAnatomy" itemscope itemtype="http://schema.org/AnatomicalStructure">
+<span itemprop="associatedAnatomy" itemscope itemtype="https://schema.org/AnatomicalStructure">

 <span itemprop="name">heart</span>